-OEHHA’s mission: Protect and enhance public health and the environment by scientific evaluation of risks posed by hazardous substances.
-Learn more about OEHHA here.
+The mission of the Office of Environmental Health Hazard Assessment (OEHHA) is to protect and enhance public health and the environment by scientific evaluation of risks posed by hazardous substances.

 OEHHA's responses to comments on tetrachlorvinphos, parathion and malathion as a result of comments received on the Notice of Intent to List issued on September4, 2015.

 Modifications to the text of the proposed Clear and Reasonable Warnings regulation based on comments received.
 Clarifying changes made to the proposed text of the regulations, most of which are non-substantive.

 Courses are available on-line or on-site.
 Each course is approximately one hour, and continuing education credits may be provided.
 Courses are available in English and Spanish.

 Questions and answers on the fish advisory for French Meadows and Hell Hole Reservoirs.
 The lakes are located in Placer County, northeast of Auburn and Foresthill.

 The recommendations developed by OEHHA for each fish species are based on the levels of mercury measured in fish from the French Meadows and Hell Hole Reservoirs in Placer County.